Online History Course: Women and Resistance in the Warsaw Ghetto

 Karolina Szymaniak is an assistant professor at the University of Wrocław, and research fellow at the Jewish Historical Institute in Warsaw.
 Her edited collection of Auerbach’s ghetto writings received the 2016 Polityka History Award.

-May 2 (Tuesday) 12:00 PM EDT: Dorka Goldkorn and other Communists in the Ghetto, with Joanna Ostrowska.
+May 2 (Tuesday) 12:00 PM EDT: Women in the Communist Resistance Movement: The Story of Dorka Goldkorn and Anna Duracz, with Matylda Jonas-Kowalik.

 May 9 (Tuesday), 12:00 PM EDT: The Interwar Roots of Military Resistance of Jewish Women in the Ghetto, with Katarzyna Czerwonogóra.

 During the Nazi occupation of Europe, Jewish women took on new roles as military fighters.
 Explore the background of women in the resistance, including preparation in the Zionist movement, and new models of Jewish femininity that emerged in interwar Poland.

 Katarzyna Czerwonogóra is a scholar of Jewish women who lives in Jerusalem and Warsaw.
 She studies local and international mobilization of Zionist women in Germany and Poland.

 May 16 (Tuesday), 12:00 PM EDT: Herstories of Resistance, with Zuzanna Hertzberg.

 Look at the women’s individual and collective resistance during the Shoah as a turning point of a long history of women revolt.
 How did Jewish women acquire skills to fight the oppression?
 How can their strategies be applied to the battles we fight today?
 How to bring the archive to the streets and give it new life?